 Maybe your cloud migration is already complete, your cloud services are integrated and optimized for cost, your technology stack is best-in-class, and your team can already do everything from a smartphone that they can from a computer.
 If you're like most IT leaders, however, you still have progress to make toward digital transformation.

 The good news is that, as motivational speaker Zig Ziglar once put it, "a goal properly set is halfway reached."
-Keep that in mind as you set the goals and objectives of IT department teams for 2020.
-If your goals are achievable and your plan is clear, you're already halfway done making this new year the most successful one yet.
+Keep that in mind as you set the goals and objectives of IT department teams for the future.
+If your goals are achievable and your plan is clear, you're already halfway done in making the most of an incredibly challenging situation.